aviplayer/akka_java/README.md

 - GetFolderById(id, replyTo) - sends folder data to `replyTo` actor;
 - GetAllFolders(replyTo) - sends array of all folders data to `replyTo` actor (may be presented as array of tuples);
 - GetFoldersConditionally(nameCondition, replyTo) - sends array of folder data representing folders that met condition.

+###Step #3: Persistence
+On this step akka persistence capabilities should be applied to folder collection and folders themselve.
+Actors should process the same messages but do it in the persistent way so after restart the state of folder collection and folders should remain.

+###Step #4: Clustering
+On this step akka cluster should be added.
+FolderCollection should become a singleton actor, so it will be accessible from any akka node.
+All messages should stay the same.

+###Step #5: Spring Integration